ewenme/site/content/posts/2022-11-22-on-shenmue/index.md

 crickets.
 Unfortunately, groundbreaking technical feats like this are really difficult to appreciate later ("you had to be there", basically).
 If you show someone Blade Runner today, they will probably enjoy the film but think that the special effects are goofy.
-When I first trapsed around Shenmue's streets and realised I could go into the arcade to play other Yu Suzuki games, or phone someone up (with tinny voice acting, not Simlish or whatever), or collect toys from gacha machines, something felt different.
+When I first traipsed around Shenmue's streets and realised I could go into the arcade to play other Yu Suzuki games, or phone someone up (with tinny voice acting, not Simlish or whatever), or collect toys from gacha machines, something felt different.
 This was a level of immersion and